evoldoers/machineboss/README.md

 ### Ways of constructing machines

+The first column of this table shows options to the `boss` command, so e.g. the first example may be run by typing `boss --generate-one ACGT`

 | Option | Description |
 |---|---|
 | `--generate-one ACGT` | A unit-weight generator for any _one_ of the specified characters (here `A`, `C`, `G` or `T`).
 Similar to a regex character class |